 Information on the 2018 Recruitment meeting at Aptos Middle School will be announced in due course.

 Affiliation – OPD is a member of the Pacific Dragon Boat Association under this current structure:

 Beginning – Oyster Point Dragons (OPD) saw its humble beginning in 2012 as it morphed out of the Ocean Dragon Diehards, a team organized to compete in the 2012 Hong Kong International Dragon Boat Races in Kowloon, Hong Kong.

 Incorporation – OPD was subsequently incorporated in February 2013 under the Nonprofit Public Benefit Corporation Law for charitable purposes, and is a tax exempt organization under IRS Code Section 501(c)(3) and California Revenue and Taxation Code Section 23701d.
 The purpose of this organization is to foster national and international amateur sports competition, and in particular, dragon boating.
-OPD is an all-volunteer organization consisting of a 5-member Board and four Committees: Safety, Maintenance, Coaching, and Fundraising.
+OPD is an all-volunteer organization consisting of a 5-member Board and two Committees: Coaching / Safety and Maintenance.

 Mission – Oyster Point Dragons’ mission is to promote the sport of dragon boating in a fun and safe environment while fostering team spirit and friendship.

 Vision – Its vision is to expand and promote the sport of dragon boating as a health promotion program, an approach to leadership development, and a team building technique for schools, corporations, and communities in South San Francisco and the Bay Area in general.

 Values and Principles – Its mission and vision are guided and guarded by the fundamental values and principles of Unity, Fairness, Integrity, Compassion, Respect, Training, and Transparency within a positive and supportive environment.